shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     </td>
     <td class="Providing">
 		SD disables an Autonomous SW module at any time during testing or when Autonomous SW is engaged (15) <br><br>
-		SD disables an Autonomous SW module at any time before testing or before Autonomous SW is engaged (15) <br><br>
+		SD disables an Autonomous SW module at any time before testing or before Autonomous SW is engaged (15)
     </td>

     <td class="Too Early / Too Late / Out of Order">